High School Youth Researcher Summer Program (HYRS)

 To be eligible to apply for the HYRS program at the University of Alberta, students must:

 • Reside in or north of Red Deer.
-Applicants residing south of Red Deer should apply to the HYRS program at the University of Calgary or University of Lethbridge , as appropriate.
-Out-of-province applicants are not eligible.
+Applicants residing south of Red Deer should apply to the HYRS program at the University of Calgary or University of Lethbridge, as appropriate.
+Out-of-province applicants are NOT eligible.

 • Be legally eligible to work in Canada.